Zhero-Six/my-personal-website/README.md

 2. **Upload Files**:
    - Include all files and the `images` folder.
 3. **Verify**:
-   - Test the live URL for navigation, animations, particles, images, and form functionality.
+   - Test the live URL for navigation, animations, images, social links, and form functionality.

 ## Technical Details
-- **HTML**: Static pages with inline scroll animation and Particles.js scripts.
+- **HTML**: Static pages with inline scripts and social links.
 - **CSS**:
-  - Uses CSS animations (`@keyframes`) and transitions for interactivity.
+  - Uses animations (`@keyframes`) and transitions.
-  - Responsive design with media queries and flexbox for image layouts.
+  - Responsive design with media queries and flexbox.
 - **JavaScript**:
-  - `script.js`: Handles nav toggle and form feedback.
+  - `script.js`: Nav toggle and form feedback.
-  - Inline `<script>`: Scroll animations and Particles.js config.
+  - Inline `<script>`: Scroll animations and Particles.js.
 - **Dependencies**:
   - Google Fonts (`Roboto`) via CDN.
   - Particles.js via CDN.
+  - Simple Icons via CDN.
   - Formspree for form submissions (optional).

 ## Troubleshooting
-- **Images Not Showing**: Verify the `images` folder is in the project root and filenames match `src` paths (case-sensitive).
+- **Images Not Showing**: Verify `images` folder and `src` paths.
-- **Particles Not Showing**: Check internet connection for CDN.
+- **Social Icons Not Loading**: Check internet for CDN.
 - **Form Not Sending**: Confirm Formspree endpoint and deployment.

 ## Future Enhancements
 - Add a portfolio gallery with hover zoom on `work.html`.
 - Integrate AJAX for form submission (Formspree Gold).
-- Include more interactive image effects (e.g., lightbox).
+- Enhance social links with tooltips.

 ## License
 Open for personal use and modification.
 Share or adapt freely!

 ## Credits
 - Created on February 27, 2025.
-- Built with Particles.js for the dynamic background.
+- Built with Particles.js and Simple Icons.